CristalGomez/liri-node-app/README.md

 LIRI is a Language Interpretation and Recognition Interface.
 The purpose of this app is to get it to listen for and execute commands typed in by the user.

 ## APIs & NPMs Used
-1. Spotify
+1. Spotify (node-spotify-api)
-1. OMBD
-1. Bands in Town
+1. Axios (OMBD & Bands in Town)
 1. momentJS
+1. DotEnv

 The user is given the option to give four different commands: